- 1. See the Cagsawa Ruins

 Cagsawa Ruins is one of the most iconic tourist spots in Albay province.
 The church was built in 1587 then destroyed by Dutch pirates in 1636.
 A priest had it rebuilt in 1587 but in 1814, the historic eruption of Mayon Volcano once again destroyed the church and the town of Cagsawa.

 Today, the crumbling structure is adorned with vines growing in between the cracks.
 Think of the lone crumbling tower as Legazpi’s Leaning Tower of Pisa.
 Its remnants have been preserved by the Cagsawa Branch of the National Museum in the Philippines as well as the municipal government of Daraga.

-Get an up-close experience of this iconic volcano and the structures that surround it when you visit Mayon Volcano Natural Park.
 The park has a total land area of 5,775.70 hectares.
 The protected area includes 6 towns and 3 cities in the province of Albay.
 The Mayon Volcano Natural Park is home to over 150 floral species and 83 tree species.

 While you can see the perfect cone shape of Mayon Volcano anywhere in Legazpi, there’s nothing quite exhilarating than getting closer to it.
 And you can do get close to it by joining an Albay Day tour or by visiting the Mayon Volcano Natural Park.
 Well, at least the closest you can in the safest way possible.